 Setbacks from public streets and property lines conform to Section 10-2103(b).
-All of the surrounding streets are private and the subject property is a 10.08 acre leasehold parcel set within a 780.25 acre campus.
-Private outdoor living areas maintain a minimum 40' separation if parallel to each other or oriented at less than a 45-degree angle.
+Private outdoor living areas maintain a min.
+40' separation if parallel to each other or oriented at less than a 45-degree angle.
 Vehicular surface areas other than individual driveways are no less than 5' to a building wall.
-Building-to-building setbacks are shown in accordance with Sec.
+Building-to-building separations are not shown in accordance with Sec.
 10-2103(b).
-Buildings greater than 28' in height meet min.
-30' setback from perimeter property lines.
+An alternate design is requested to allow for a reduction in the minimum building-to-building separation between buildings over 28' in height with windows on the affected wall from the required 30' down to the requested 20' of building separation.
+The existing development on the site, which was approved under SP-76-00, was previously approved by the Planning Commission with the same reduction.